mrunalbrahmbhatt/PersonalizedRenderingVariant/README.md

 ## Idea

 I see rendering variant as different component compare to traditional Sitecore renderings.
 Currently Sitecore supports personalization on Renderings directly but not Rendering Variants.
-You can still achieve the personalization with in rendering variant, but not between the variant.
+You can still achieve the personalization within the rendering variant, but not between the variants.

 ## Solution

-Currently, a content author has no way to assign the rendering variant to the SXA component when personalization rule matches.
-Thus, the purpose of this module is to allow the user to assign the rendering variants to the SXA Component as part of personalization setup.
+This solution will allow a content author to personalize the rendering with the available variants through the personalization dialogue screen.

-Once personalization in place, then when rule condition matches, it will apply the respective rendering variant to the rendering component.
+If rendering variant personalization has been setup by the content author, then whenever personalization rule matches it will apply the rendering variant setting to the given component at runtime.

 ## Doesn't Support: